Conditional channel entropy sets fundamental limits on thermodynamic quantum information processing: Introduction

 Quantum processes, also called quantum channels, are able to generate correlations such as entanglement in quantum systems that have no classical counterpart~\cite{EPR35}.
 They encompass quantum states, measurements, and their transformations, thereby providing a general description of physical systems, their dynamics, and measurement processes in quantum theory.
 All quantum information processing and computation can be understood as transformations of states and gates, where these transformations correspond to compositions of quantum channels, including state preparation and measurement.
 Motivated by these basic and practical considerations, it is pertinent to understand how thermodynamic constraints limit the synthesis of bipartite quantum channels and the extraction of unitary gates locally from such channels.

-To address this, we consider the following two related questions for an arbitrary quantum channel $\n_{A'B'\to AB}$: \begin{itemize} \item \textit{To synthesize a single copy of $\n$ from a decoupled bipartite channel $\id\otimes\Q$ under conditional Gibbs-preserving superchannels, what is the least dimension of the identity (or any unitary) gate $\id$, when the best possible side channel $\Q$ is available?} \item \textit{To extract a decoupled channel $\id\otimes\Q'$ from a single use of $\n$ under conditional Gibbs-preserving superchannels, what is the largest possible dimension of $\id$ for the worst possible side channel $\Q'$?} \end{itemize}
+To address this, we pose the following two related questions for an arbitrary bipartite quantum channel $\n_{A'B'\to AB}$: \begin{itemize} \item \textit{To synthesize a single copy of $\n$ from a decoupled bipartite channel $\id \otimes \Q$ via conditional Gibbs-preserving superchannels, what is the minimum dimension of the identity (or any unitary) gate $\id$ required, for some side channel $\Q$?} \item \textit{To extract a decoupled channel $\id \otimes \Q$ from a single use of $\n$ via conditional Gibbs-preserving superchannels, what is the maximum possible dimension of $\id$, for some side channel $\Q$?} \end{itemize} The restriction of allowed physical transformations for synthesis or extraction to conditional Gibbs-preserving superchannels implicitly encodes thermodynamic constraints, as will become clear in later discussions.

 The answers to these questions provide fundamental limitations on the formation and distillation of bipartite quantum channels in the presence of a quantum side channel.
 We show that the one-shot and asymptotic optimal rates for an arbitrary channel under the action of conditional Gibbs-preserving superchannels are characterized by channel divergences between the given channel and a decoupled channel of the form $\T^\beta\otimes\Q$, where $\T^\beta$ is the absolutely thermal channel that always outputs the thermal state with inverse temperature $\beta$.
-The absolutely thermalizing channel has maximum channel entropy and minimum channel free energy~\cite{BGD25,BGD25b}.
+The conditional Gibbs-preserving superchannels $\Omega$ preserve conditional thermality, $\Omega(\mathcal{T}^\beta\otimes\Q)=\mathcal{T}^\beta\otimes\Q'$ for some channel $\Q'$.
+The absolutely thermal channel has maximum channel entropy and minimum channel free energy~\cite{BGD25,BGD25b}.
 When the channels have trivial output Hamiltonians, the one-shot and asymptotic optimal rates are related to the conditional channel entropies introduced in~\cite{DGP24} (see also~\cite{CE16}).
 This provides a clear operational interpretation of conditional channel entropies.